nandac/pandoc-reader/README.md

 * Pelican >= 4.5.1
 * Pandoc >= 2.11.0
 * PyYAML >= 5.3.1
-* Markdown Word Count
+* Markdown Word Count >= 0.0.1

-All four **must** be installed locally on your machine or webserver.
+All five **must** be installed locally on your machine or webserver.

 To find out how to install Python please see [here](https://wiki.python.org/moin/BeginnersGuide/Download)

-To install Pandoc follow these [installation instructions](https://pandoc.org/installing.html).
+To install Pandoc follow these [instructions](https://pandoc.org/installing.html).

-Pelican, [PyYAML](https://pypi.org/project/PyYAML/) and the [Markdown Word Count](https://github.com/gandreadis/markdown-word-count) can be installed using [pip](https://pip.pypa.io/en/stable/installing/) as shown below:
+Pelican, [PyYAML](https://pypi.org/project/PyYAML/) and the [Markdown Word Count](https://github.com/gandreadis/markdown-word-count) packages can be installed using [pip](https://pip.pypa.io/en/stable/installing/) as shown below:

 ```bash
 pip install pelican